serverless/examples/aws-golang-stream-kinesis-to-elasticsearch/README.md

 <!--
 title: TODO
-description: This example demonstrates how to setup a simple HTTP endpoint in Go.
+description: This example demonstrates how to stream kinesis information into elasticsearch in a golang runtime
 layout: Doc
 framework: v1
 platform: AWS